AlexZeDim/rainy/README.md

 ## Permissions

-Rainy need `rename user` permissions and the most top role above all others.
+Rainy needs `rename user` permissions and the most top role above all others.
 It doesn't need admin or any other special permissions.
 But anyway, since the code is open-sourced you could give to the bot any permissions and it won't abuse it.
 If bot doesn't rename the user, well, mainly because lack of permissions.